cf-control/cf-control/README.md

 The application also supports a quiet mode, which can be enabled by setting the environment variable `QUIET` to any value or via the `-q/--quiet` CLI option.

+You can have the tool create a machine-readable log file by specifying the `--log-file my.log` parameter.
+The output format is XML and should be straightforward to read and parse.

 ## Available commands